basho/basho_docs/source/languages/en/riak/ops/running/security.md

 This enables you to create security configurations of any level of complexity and turn those configurations on and off all at once if you wish.

-If enabling security is successful, there should be no response in the terminal.
+If enabling security is successful, there should be no response in the console.

 ### Disabling Security

-Disabling security only disables the various permission checks that take place when executing operations against Riak.
+Disabling security only disables the various permissions checks that take place when executing operations against Riak.
 Users, roles, and other security attributes remain untouched.

 ```bash
 riak-admin security disable